How to broadcast YouTube from Windows to DLNA ?

-Each cell on the SSD has a defined write capacity or a specific P/E cycle, and the SSD fails writing on the cell for a predetermined number of times.
+Each cell on the SSD has a defined write capacity or a specific P/E cycle, and the SSD fails to write on the cell a predetermined number of times.

 Also note that, when cells are rewritten, the write speed decreases steadily while the read speed stays constant.

-As NAND has finite TBW so during the process of P/E cycle there can be following things going on technically:
+As NAND has finite TBW so during the process of the P/E cycle there can be the following things going on technically:

 For example, if the drive is rated for 200TBW and has a warranty duration of 5 years, this indicates how many writes the drive can withstand before needing to be replaced.

-If you want to buy the most costly SSD, you need to consider this TWB factors.
+If you want to buy the most costly SSD, you need to consider these TWB factors.
 You must ask yourself the following questions: what sort of user you are?
 What are your plans with this SSD?
 How frequently do you create and delete data?
-How frequently do you transfer data etc.
+How frequently do you transfer data etc?

-For checking how old your SSD is and how many TBW does you have, you need a software like CrystalDiskInfo
+For checking how old your SSD is and how many TBW you have, you need software like CrystalDiskInfo

-Then extract CrystalDiskInfo and then based on your hardware install it.
-I have 64 bit version of Windows so I click on 64 bit version of software.
+2 Then extract CrystalDiskInfo and then based on your hardware install it.
+I have a 64-bit version of Windows so I click on a 64-bit version of the software.

-Here you will see Total Host Writes label.
-In my case I have written/rewritten 12617 GB
+Here you will see the Total Host Writes label.
+In my case, I have written/rewritten 12617 GB

-and searching it on web I found out the TBW of the SSD which seems to be 100TBW which means I can perform commulative write to harddisk for 100TB.
+and searching it on the web I found out the TBW of the SSD which seems to be 100TBW which means I can perform a cumulative write to hard disk for 100TB.

 Ans: Yes, clearly, rewriting SSD is a slower operation than writing because when you write on SSD, nothing is erased, however when rewriting, prior data must be erased, which can be a costly activity that wears down the disk after a certain number of writes.

-Ans: It denotes how good your SSD is and how long it exists and run smoothly without any problem.
+Ans: It denotes how good your SSD is and how long it exists and runs smoothly without any problem.